 The 1915-16 Panama-California Exposition commemorated the opening of the Panama Canal and provided a major impetus for the creation of the Park as it appears today—the first of two Expositions that created many of the cultural institutions as well as the stunning architecture in the Park.
 Most of the arts organizations along Balboa Park's famous El Prado pedestrian walkway are housed in Spanish-Renaissance style buildings constructed for the 1915 Exposition.
 It was one of the first times that this highly ornamented, flamboyant architectural style had ever been used in the United States.

-The California Tower and dome, which houses the San Diego Museum of Man, the Cabrillo Bridge (historic 1,500-foot-long bridge) and the Spreckels Organ Pavilion (one of the world's largest outdoor pipe organs) were built for the 1915 Exposition-some of the few permanent structures designed for the fair.
+The California Tower and dome, which houses the Museum of Us, (formerly the San Diego Museum of Man), the Cabrillo Bridge (historic 1,500-foot-long bridge) and the Spreckels Organ Pavilion (one of the world's large fair.
 The San Diego Museum Association was established in 1915 as a museum of anthropology-its name changed in 1942 to the Museum of Man (with "San Diego" added in 1978).

 The extensive landscaping the Exposition brought to the Park has earned it the moniker, the "Garden Fair."
 The Park's landmark tree is the Moreton Bay fig growing north of the Natural History Museum.
 This tree, planted before 1915, is over 60 feet tall with a spread of 120 feet.
 Also built for the 1915-16 Exposition, along with the adjacent Lily Pond, the historic Botanical Building is one of the largest lath structures in the world.
 The view of the Botanical Building with the Lily Pond in the foreground is one of the most photographed scenes in Balboa Park.